My Case Against Stock Ratings. More discoveries.

 The answer is simple but surprising.

-If the analyst or his stock rating company has released any positive rating AND that analyst or company are considered to be knowledgeable about the stock's industry, AND there is no any negative ratings from other analysts or negative news, the hedge funds and other big institutions load the shares right away.
+If the analyst or his stock rating company has released any positive rating AND that analyst or company are considered to be knowledgeable about the stock's industry, AND there is no negative ratings from other analysts or negative news, the hedge funds and other big institutions load the shares right away.
 They DO NOT WAIT for the right buy point.

 They drive the stock price up to the point when they have loaded enough shares.
 With abrupt lower demand and lower volume from buyers, the sellers step up, and the price begins sliding down.